 Please plan to attend the 29th Annual Meeting from April 23 -27, 2019 in the majestic and spectacular city of Toyama, Japan.
-The 2019 meeting will be preceded by a Satellite Meeting on Tuesday April 23, 2019.
+The 2019 meeting will begin with the Satellite Meeting on Tuesday April 23, 2019 and a Welcome Reception Tuesday evening.
 Both meetings will be held at the Toyama International Conference Center.

 With the Northern Alps, including the 3,000-meter Tateyama Mountain Range and the bountiful Toyama Bay, Toyama Prefecture is surrounded by nature and offers a wide variety of sights and local cuisine to enjoy.
 There is an abundance of must-see sights, such as world-famous Tateyama Kurobe Alpine Route and the remote mountain village of gassho-style houses in the World Heritage Site of Gokayama.
 With historic temples, old city streets and modern museums, there is something for everyone in Toyama.